-This recipe for Pumpkin Loaf is for those who don’t have a mix to hand, the loaf is a bit more like cake in texture and wonderfully light too despite it being egg free so that I could blooming well enjoy it too!
+This recipe for Vegan Pumpkin Loaf is for those who don’t have a mix to hand, the loaf is a bit more like cake in texture and wonderfully light too despite it being egg free so that I could blooming well enjoy it too!
 Rebecca does not miss out on bakes where pumpkin is concerned!
 In fact, if you like this, I have several other recipes might like to try on my blog so read on.

 I’ve made this several times over the years and always seem to forget to retake the photos, what do you think, do I need to retake them?
 Let me know in the comment.